vinc/vinc.cc/src/bonsai/species/olea-europaea.html.md

   - use 70% Akadama and 30% Pomice
   - fertilise them from March to October
 - https://www.kaizenbonsai.com/bonsai-tree-care-information/heart-of-the-mediterranean-the-olive-tree-as-bonsai (based in the UK)
-  - old is not our worst enemy
+  - cold is not our worst enemy
   - the big problem is the combination of cold and wet
   - trees that are overwintered in the dry will grow much more strongly in summer
   - if you do have to re-pot an olive the ONLY time to do this is mid-summer